-Education Department Wants To Protect Student-Loan Debt Collectors
+Education Department Wants To Protect Student Loan Debt Collectors

 Pro-consumer groups also expressed concern about the proposal.

 "Once again, the Department of Education has revealed that it is on the side of companies instead of standing by borrowers and their families," Whitney Barkley-Denney, a policy counsel with the Center for Responsible Lending, said in a statement.
-"Acting at the behest of servicers and their lobbyists denies an opportunity for comment by the 44 million Americans who share the burden of a still-growing $1.4 trillion in student loan debt.
+"Acting at the behest of servicers and their lobbyists denies an opportunity for comment by the 44 million Americans who share the burden of a still-growing $1.4 trillion in student loan debt."

 The Education Department did not respond to a request for comment.